danidiaz/moo-nad/README.md

 That signature is called [`Moo`](./lib/Moo.hsig), and the module [`Moo.Prelude`](./lib/Moo/Prelude.hs) provides the `self` and `call` helper methods.

-## How to use this library to write program logic polymorphic on the monad and the environment?
+## How to use this library to write program logic that is polymorphic on the monad and the environment?

 This is an alternative to the usual way of abstracting the monad using [mtl](http://hackage.haskell.org/package/mtl).